EXCERPTS

 I had a camera, not a cure.

+I came to tell stories of democracy and hope.
 Now this was our story.

 I wanted to believe him.